 How do I verify the GRT code for an address manually?

 - The Gross Receipts Tax Rate Schedule is provided by the NM Taxation and Revenue Department, and provides a list of GRT location codes based on municipality or county.
-Effective July 1st, NM Tax website will begin using the new GRT Boundary maps and GRT Location Codes.
+Effective January 1st, the NM Tax website will begin using the new GRT Boundaries map.

 - or, While on a map in Flexmls, hover over ‘Overlays’ and select GRT Location Code.
 This provides a map of all GRT boundaries throughout the state, accessible directly in the MLS!

-Please contact SWMLS if you have questions about GRT map changes or need assistance with verifying the GRT code on your listings.
+Please contact SWMLS if you have questions about GRT map changes or need assistance with verifying the GRT code on a property.